Poems, Chiefly in the Scottish Dialect (Edinburgh Edition): The Edition and its contents

-The volume was dedicated to the Noblemen and Gentlemen of the Caledonian Hunt.
+The volume was dedicated to the "Noblemen and Gentlemen of the Caledonian Hunt".
 The 1787 Edinburgh edition contained an extra seventeen poems and five new songs.
 In addition most of the poems present in the 1786 Kilmarnock Edition are reprinted, except for three, with almost no deliberate changes.
-1786 material included such favourites as "Halloween", "The Twa Dogs", "The Cotter's Saturday Night", "To a Mouse", etc. New poems included Death and Doctor Hornbrook, The Brigs of Ayr, The Holy Fair, John Barleycorn, Address to the Unco Guid, or the Rigidly Righteous and significantly To a Haggis (often given elsewhere as Address to a Haggis).
-Of the seven new songs Green grow the Rashes.
-A Fragment is an example of Burns's gift for re-working traditional folk-verse.
+1786 material included such favourites as "Halloween", "The Twa Dogs", "The Cotter's Saturday Night", "To a Mouse", etc. New poems included "Death and Doctor Hornbrook", "The Brigs of Ayr", "The Holy Fair", "John Barleycorn", "Address to the Unco Guid, or the Rigidly Righteous" and significantly "To a Haggis" (often given elsewhere as "Address to a Haggis").
+Of the seven new songs, "Green Grow the Rashes: A Fragment" is an example of Burns's gift for re-working traditional folk-verse.

-Ross notes that "The peculiar feature of the 1786 edition is the an, et and 't endings ... probably on Creech's advice he abolished the older endings in his edition of 1787, sunstituting in' or ing for an and it for et."
+Ross notes that "The peculiar feature of the 1786 edition is the an, et and 't endings ... probably on Creech's advice he abolished the older endings in his edition of 1787, substituting in' or ing for an and it for et."

-Nearly twice the length of the Kilmarnock Edition of 1786 it printed in octavo format, measuring 22.3 x 14.3 cm, untrimmed, had 343 pages, a 38-page subscribers list and an expanded 24-page glossary or 'dictionary' of Scots words for those unfamiliar with the language and with an added emphasis on national rather than the Kyle district dialect.
+Nearly twice the length of the Kilmarnock Edition of 1786, it was printed in octavo format, measuring 22.3 x 14.3 cm, untrimmed, had 343 pages, a 38-page subscribers list and an expanded 24-page glossary or dictionary of Scots words for those unfamiliar with the language, with an added emphasis on the national language rather than the dialect of Burns's native Kyle.
 Interestingly the word "skinking" is not included in the glossary.
-For reasons unknown a few words from the original glossary were omitted from the expanded versions, such as Taet meaning a small quantity.
+For reasons unknown a few words from the original glossary were omitted from the expanded versions, such as "taet", meaning a small quantity.